No matter its size, every business runs on contracts.

 You can set most of this up as part of a termination clause, an arbitration clause (or a similar ADR solution), or an indemnification agreement.

-In that case, you might want to consider having automated contract renewals or a renewal clause that allows for fast and easy renegotiation for an extended period of partnership.
+When that’s the case, consider having automated contract renewals or a renewal clause that allows for fast and easy renegotiation for an extended period of partnership.

 9. Be specific regarding deadlines and payments